 Make sure that employees only recommend items that they have personally tried and love.
-It sounds like a no brainer, but we have this conversation all of the time.
-Server says, “our fish tacos are incredible and a must order”.
+It sounds like a no-brainer, but we have this conversation all of the time.
+The server says, “our fish tacos are incredible and a must order”.
 We ask, “do they have cilantro on them?”
 Server says, “I have no idea”.
 I guess they are not her favorite after all!
 Make sure you are doing regular menu tastings with your team.

 We are striving to become a TrueGuest Hotel but are struggling to get our team to introduce themselves to guests.
 In what situations should we require our team to introduce themselves?

 Great question, thanks!
 This is one area where hotels often have a difficult time teaching their employees to become comfortable with introductions.
 Here are the situations that we like to see employees provide an introduction:

 When the guest first arrives at the hotel, the very first employee the guest sees should welcome the guest and introduce themselves.
 In most cases, the first employee a guest encounters is the doorman or valet attendant who greets them at the car.
 It is very critical for that employee to come over, open the door, and greet the guest with a welcoming smile.
 Then it is easy to work an introduction into the conversation.
 You can simply say ‘welcome to our resort, my name is John and I will help get you settled into the hotel’.
 This introduction is important because John is going to need to obtain the guest’s name to pass along to the GSA.